LED Light Therapy Melbourne

 Using LED lights for acne breakouts

 This patient presented to the Victorian Cosmetic Institute with concerns about her skin breaking out.
 She had tried many different treatments and products prior to coming to our clinic.
-Our skin therapist, Dani Feiam, placed her on a simple skin care treatment plan of Synergie Biocleanse and Priority B serum.
+She was placed on a skin care treatment plan of Synergie Biocleanse and Priority B serum.
 The patient also has LED light therapy treatments to target the acne bacteria.
 These are her before and after images following her 8th LED light therapy treatment.

 FAQ’s